-They naturally detoxify.
+1. Beets naturally detoxify.

 Related: 13 Surprising Benefits of Cinnamon

-They are nutrient-rich and low calorie.
+2. They are nutrient-rich and low-calorie.

-Beets are loaded with many nutrients including but not limited to potassium—442 milligrams per cup to be exact— folate (or vitamin B9), manganese, magnesium and vitamin C while still being low in calories—only 37 per half cup.
+Beets are loaded with many nutrients including but not limited to potassium—442 milligrams per cup to be exact— folate (or vitamin B9), manganese, magnesium, and vitamin C while still being low in calories—only 37 per half-cup.

-They lower blood pressure.
+3. Beets lower blood pressure.

 Beets naturally contain nitrates which the body turns into a gas known as nitric oxide.
 Nitric oxide then prevents blood from thickening and clotting as well as relaxing and dilating your blood vessels, thus lowering blood pressure.

-They fight heart disease.
+4. They fight heart disease.

-They contain cancer-fighting properties.
+5. Beets contain cancer-fighting properties.

 The same phytonutrients responsible for the color of beets are also the same ones we can look to for their anti-cancer properties.
 Beets can increase oxygen in the blood by 400 percent and rid the body of toxins which helps to kill cancer cells.

-They increase exercise endurance.
+6. Beets increase exercise endurance.

-They reduce inflammation.
+7. They reduce inflammation.

-They reduce birth defects.
+9. Eating beets reduce birth defects.